- Evaluation of Credit

 - A statement indicating why the credit(s) should be accepted.

 The Office of Admissions will re-evaluate the course(s) for which the student is requesting reconsideration in consultation with the appropriate dean or chair.
 A written response will be delivered to the student in a timely manner once the appropriate faculties have reviewed the course materials, past practices and the student's specific circumstances.

 Transfer Credit From University of Colorado Campuses

-Coursework completed at other campuses in the University of Colorado system will be a part of the student's cumulative university record and will not be considered as transfer credit.
+Coursework completed at other campuses in the University of Colorado system will be a part of the student's cumulative university record and, unlike other transfer credit, will be included in calculations of the overall University of Colorado grade point average (GPA).
 However, the applicability of this coursework towards specific CU Boulder degree requirements will be determined solely by CU Boulder colleges and schools.
 External transfer credit presented by students to other University of Colorado campuses will be evaluated by CU Boulder guidelines upon the student's matriculation into a degree program at CU Boulder.

 Number of Credit Hours Required for Graduation

 Transfer students are held to the same residency and degree requirements as students who begin their undergraduate degree program on the Boulder campus.
 This assumes that transfer credit hours are in courses comparable in level and content to those required for graduation from an undergraduate degree program at the Boulder campus.
 College or school residency requirements, meaning the number of credit hours required to be taken as a degree student once admitted on the Boulder campus, are the same for transferring and nontransferring students.